Here are the best accessories for the Samsung Galaxy Z Fold 3 in 2021

 Your writing utensil: Samsung Galaxy S Pen Fold Edition

 While you would think, given the high price tag, that the Galaxy Z Fold 3 comes with an S Pen in the box, it does not – you have to buy one separately.
-Naturally, you want the authentic Samsung S Pen, and there's a special edition for the Fold that comes with a carrying pouch and slim 1.5mm pen tip.
+So naturally, you want the authentic Samsung S Pen, and there's a special edition for the Fold that comes with a carrying pouch and slim 1.5mm pen tip.

-Cover your screens, plural: LYWHL Screen Protector
+Cover your screens, plural: (2 Pack) Supershieldz Screen Protector

 With the Galaxy Z Fold 3, you need to consider protecting two screens, not just one.
-That requires a screen protector with a bit of design finesse, and while there aren't many on the market just yet, this one gets high marks so far.
-The soft thermoplastic polyurethane film is bubble-free and scratch-resistant and includes pieces for the front, inside, back, and even the hinge for full 360° protection.
+That requires a screen protector with a bit of design finesse.
+This set includes two tempered glass screen protectors, one for each screen.
+You'll get complete protection thanks to the 3D curved glass that goes on easy and bubble-free, offering an anti-scratch layer.

 Extra cables: Anker USB C Cables – 2-pack